 When this option is enabled, the Filter Everything plugin will try to move the sidebar up on mobile devices.
 This works on most WordPress themes, but may not work in your particular case.
 You can try to fix it yourself or ask the webmaster of your site to help you.

-This option is very useful because it significantly speeds up the filtering process, but sometimes requires additional settings for full operation.
+This option is very useful as it saves you from reloading the entire page when filtering, but sometimes requires additional settings for full operation.

-In WordPress themes, the HTML container in which products or posts are displayed usually has an id attribute with the value “primary” and then AJAX feature works immediately after activation.
-However, if your theme has a different id or class attribute value, you need to specify it in the “CSS ID or Class of Posts Container” field yourself.
+In WordPress themes, the HTML container contains products or posts usually has the id attribute with the value “primary” and then AJAX feature works immediately after activation.
+However, if your theme has a different id or class attribute value for the HTML container, you need to specify it in the “CSS ID or Class of Posts Container” field yourself.

-For example, the container that contains products on your site looks like this:
+For example, the HTML container that contains products on your site looks like this:

 If you are unable to resolve this issue yourself or the AJAX feature does not work correctly, please disable this feature and ask your site’s webmaster for assistance.